lohedges/vmmc/README.md

 for implementation details.

 ## Limitations
-* For spherical particles bearing isotropic interactions, e.g. the square-well fluid, single particle rotations will always be accepted.
-While not a problem from a thermodynamic perspective, this may cause issues if the user wishes to enforce a strict Stokes scaling of translational and rotational diffusion.
 * The calculation of the hydrodynamic damping factor assumes a spherical cluster, which is only approximate in two dimensions.
 In general, it is likely that particles on a flat surface may diffuse in a system specific way, so there may